MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/omnichannel-developer.md

 [Start chat proactively](../start-proactive-chat.md)

-## Manage custom context
+## Send custom context

-When a customer initiates a chat, you can pass custom context to Omnichannel for Customer Service.
+When a customer starts a chat, you can pass custom context to Omnichannel for Customer Service.

 [Manage custom context](../send-context-starting-chat.md)

 ## Display custom context

-Learn how you can display the context variables in the Conversation Summary Control for a conversation on the UI.
+Learn how you can display the context variables in the Conversation Summary Control for a conversation on the agent user interface.

 [Display custom context](../display-custom-context.md)

 ## Send authentication token

-Learn how you can pass an authentication token to Omnichannel for Customer Service to authenticate a customer when they initiate a chat.
+Learn how you can pass an authentication token to Omnichannel for Customer Service to authenticate a customer when they start a chat.

 [Send authentication token](../send-auth-token-starting-chat.md)